 Private: Recreational facilities other than commercial or public, not operated for a profit, and only open to its members and their guests.
+See Section 5.A.2 for further discussion of nonprofit ownership models.

 Private recreation facilities are an approved use in CO zones; public and commercial facilities require special exception approval from the Zoning Hearing Board (ZHB).
 However, none of these uses are permitted in the MI district.
 Therefore, action will be required to achieve congruency.